ora-io/tora-docker-compose/README.md

 <img alt="Banner" src="docs/images/openlm.png"/>

-After the request is sent out, the TORA validator will display the following log:
+After the request is sent out, the TORA node will display the following log:
 ```
 [confirm] receive event in tx: 0xcdc6d357333632d123fa1f6a3ad7fa6a082b41f8d07f26e57ebb524002f24b3d
 ```

-This indicates that the TORA validator has detected a new OAO Request.
+This indicates that the TORA node has detected a new OAO Request.

-After a short wait, the TORA validator has new logs as follows:
+After a short wait, the TORA node has new logs as follows:
 ```
 [confirm] [+] confirm at txhash: 0xfc44938269302b83022360bb7e9929af65d62e8f312fcbb676cafe8811ece2b9
 ```
-This indicates that the TORA validator conducted AI model inference locally and compared the results with on-chain AI output for confirmation.
+This indicates that the TORA node conducted AI model inference locally and compared the results with on-chain AI output for confirmation.

 Finally, it has been successfully confirmed on chain.